Osteolaemus osborni

-Osteolaemus osborni, commonly known as Osborn's dwarf crocodile, is a species of crocodile endemic to the Congo Basin in Africa.
+Osteolaemus osborni, commonly known as Osborn's dwarf crocodile and the Congo dwarf crocodile, is a species of crocodile endemic to the Congo Basin in Africa.

+Taxonomy

-This species has had a somewhat convoluted taxonomical history.
-It was first described as Osteoblepharon osborni by Schmidt in 1919, based on a few specimens from the Upper Congo River Basin in what is now the Democratic Republic of Congo.
-However, Inger in a 1948 paper found the specimens wanting of characteristics that would justify a generic separation from Osteolaemus and referred the specimens to Osteolaemus osborni.
-In 1961, it was reduced to subspecies rank, but was revalidated to full species status in 2021.
+The species Osteolaemus osborni has had a somewhat convoluted taxonomical history.
+It was first described as Osteoblepharon osborni by American herpetologist Karl P. Schmidt in 1919, based on a few specimens from the Upper Congo River Basin in what is now the Democratic Republic of Congo.
+However, American herpetologist Robert F. Inger in a 1948 paper found the specimens wanting of characteristics that would justify a generic separation from Osteolaemus and referred the specimens to Osteolaemus osborni.
+In 1953, it was reduced to subspecies rank by German herpetologist Heinz Wermuth, but was revalidated to full species status in 2021.

+Description

-The Congo dwarf crocodile (O. osborni) is both the smallest crocodile and the smallest crocodilian since it does not surpass 1.2 m.
+Osteolaemus osborni is both the smallest crocodile and the smallest crocodilian since it does not surpass 1.2 m in total length (tail included).